korc/onefile-websrv/README.md

 ### Access control

 - `-acl` option will define mapping between URL paths and required roles
-  - path is defined by regular expression
+  - path is defined by regular expression, like `^/admin/`
-  - you can specify HTTP methods (GET, POST etc) separated with commas in curly braces before path regexp
+  - in curly braces before path regexp can set comma-separated params
+    - `host:<hostname>` to apply only for particular virtual hosts (req with `Host: hostname`)
+    - `GET`, `POST`, etc. to filter by HTTP methods
   - `:` separates alternate roles (OR operation)
   - `+` makes all specified roles to be required (AND operation)
     - can be used to implement multi-factor auth